PoslinskiNet/ember-testing-guide/README.md

 # Accessibility / A11y

 Our apps should also support accessibility features, for instance, screen readers.
-Luckily, there are a ton of ready to use tools that we can use for that.
-Furthermore, there is a dedicated organization on Github that combines every well-documented a11y add-ons guidelines in one place: https://github.com/ember-a11y.
+Luckily, there are tones of ready-to-use tools that we can use.
+Furthermore, there is a dedicated organization on Github which combines every well-documented a11y add-ons guideline in one place: https://github.com/ember-a11y.

-Ok, but is there anything that we can do right now even without diving into all the documentation details and get some meaningful feedback about the current state of the accessibility in our application?
+Ok, but is there anything that we can do right now to get some meaningful feedback about the current state of the accessibility in our application (without diving into all the documentation details)?
 Actually, yes.

 Let's install a proper add-on: